 Any residents wishing to obtain a parking permit must prove to the satisfaction of the City that he or she resides within the district as well as prove that the vehicle for which the permit is for is currently registered in his or her name and registered in the State of California.

 Residents may also request guest permits for preferential parking of guests visiting their residence.
-Each residence is only allowed up to five guest permits at one time.
-If you have more than five guests coming on any given day, a temporary guest permit may be issued for each guest that is only valid on that chosen day.
+In additiona, on any given day, temporary guest permits may be issued for larger groups each guest that is only valid on that chosen day.
 The City asks that at least 72 hours notice be given for temporary parking permits so that we may have time to serve you properly.

 Any vehicle parked in the Preferential Parking District without a valid residential or guest permit during the specified hours will receive a parking ticket as necessary by the Dana Point Police Department.